Physics-50/Module-1/docs/Module0.md

 Goal: measure, with uncertainty, the horizontal distance traveled by a ball rolling down an inclined plane placed on top of a lab bench.

 Steps:
-+ Set the incline of the “ramp” to 5 degrees above the table
++ Set the incline of the “ramp” to 5° above the table
 + Move the lower end of the ramp to the edge of the table
 + Use the blue masking tape to attach a length of pressure sensitive tape (roll of colored paper) to the floor where you anticipate the ball will land
 + Place the ball 1 meter on the ramp from the lower end (measured along the length of the ramp) and release